Skip to content

 One command.
 Dokploy installed Docker, Traefik, PostgreSQL, everything.

-• Minutes 8-12*: Connected Git repos.
-Dokploy makes this ridiculously easy - paste GitHub URL, select branch, done.
+Minutes 8-12: Connected Git repos.
+Paste GitHub URL, select branch, done.

 SSL just works.
 Traefik + Let's Encrypt provision certificates automatically.
 I'm running Cloudflare Full (Strict) mode - zero warnings.